temporalio/documentation/docs/application-development/features.md

 </TabItem>
 <TabItem value="python">

-To set a Timer in Python, set the [`asyncio.sleep()`](https://docs.python.org/3/library/asyncio-task.html#sleeping) function and pass the duration you want to wait in seconds before continuing.
+To set a Timer in Python, call the [`asyncio.sleep()`](https://docs.python.org/3/library/asyncio-task.html#sleeping) function and pass the duration in seconds you want to wait before continuing.

 ```python
 await asyncio.sleep(5)